sagemathinc/cowasm/packages/dylink/README.md

 itself](https://github.com/emscripten-core/emscripten/blob/main/src/library_dylink.js)
 that fully implements the dynamic loader spec.
 However, I would like to build and run WebAssembly modules using a lightweight modern toolchain built around Zig instead.
-It is thus necessary to implement a self-contained dynamic loader.
+It is thus necessary to implement a self\-contained dynamic loader.

 PR's welcome to implement more!